NSW control guideline for public health units

 High risk

-• Direct contact via broken skin or mucous membranes with a mpox case (whilst symptomatic), potentially contaminated materials (including bed linens, healthcare equipment), crusts, or bodily fluids
+Direct contact via broken skin or mucous membranes with a mpox case, potentially contaminated materials (including bed linens and healthcare equipment), crusts, or bodily fluids.

-Direct contact2 via intact skin (while case is symptomatic), with potentially contaminated materials (including bed linens and healthcare equipment), crusts, or bodily fluids, while the contact was not wearing appropriate PPE3
+Direct contact via intact skin with a mpox case lesions or potentially contaminated materials (including bed linens and healthcare equipment), crusts, or bodily fluids, while the contact was not wearing appropriate PPE1.

-Indirect contact4 with a mpox case, while the contact was not wearing appropriate PPE3, during any procedure that may create aerosols from oral secretions, skin lesions or resuspension of dried exudates (e.g. shaking of soiled linens, showering patients, or conducting procedures involving the oropharynx)
+Exposure to aerosols from an mpox case during any procedure that may create aerosols from oral secretions, skin lesions or resuspension of dried exudates (e.g., shaking of soiled linens, showering patients, or conducting procedures involving the oropharynx), while the contact was not wearing appropriate PPE1.

-• Those providing personal care with direct or indirect contact with a mpox case while not wearing appropriate PPE3 or in the case of a PPE breach
+• Those providing personal care with direct contact with a mpox case lesions while not wearing appropriate PPE1 or in the case of a PPE breach.

-• Healthcare workers present during an aerosol-generating procedure without appropriate PPE3
+• Healthcare workers present during an aerosol-generating procedure without appropriate PPE1.

-• Cleaner or laundry staff who are changing or laundering the bedding of a mpox case who has rash/lesions without wearing appropriate PPE3
+• Cleaning or laundry staff who are changing or laundering the bedding of a mpox case who has rash/lesions without wearing appropriate PPE1.

 Low risk